Solitaire (Neil Sedaka album): Release

 The album, released after a successful English tour in early 1972, marked the comeback of Sedaka after a 10-year absence from the charts.
 Three singles were lifted from the album, "Beautiful You" (UK No. 43), "That's When the Music Takes Me" (UK No. 18; US No. 27), and "Dimbo Man".

 The Solitaire album was not released in the US initially, but eventually it was issued after Sedaka regained his popularity in his home country in 1974-75 with the release of the album Sedaka's Back.
+"Don't Let It Mess Your Mind" was never released in the United States, except as a live performance on The Midnight Special, in which Sedaka described it as a selection from a "forgotten album, one that you might not find at your local record store."
 In West Germany, the album was released on the budget label RCA International, simply titled Neil Sedaka.

 The album's title track, "Solitaire", later became a hit single for Andy Williams (1973) and The Carpenters (1975), and was recorded by Elvis on the album From Elvis Presley Boulevard, Memphis, Tennessee (1976).

 In 2010, BGO Records re-released the album on CD.